DeepRegNet/DeepReg/docs/source/contributing/demo.md

 ## Predicting

-- Each demo _must_ have a `demo_predict.py` script; If using command line interface `deepreg_predict`, this file needs print a message to direct the user to the readme.md file (described below) for instructions;
+- Each demo _must_ have a `demo_predict.py` script; If using command line interface `deepreg_predict`, this file needs to print a message to direct users to the readme.md file (described below) for instructions;
 - By default, the pre-trained model should be used in `demo_predict.py`.
 However, the instruction should be clearly given to use the user-trained model, saved with the